claudiavicente/ConSBind/README.md

 ## Features

-- Detection of protein binding sites using multiple methods
+- Detection of protein binding sites using geometry and energy-based methods
 - Consensus scoring to improve prediction reliability
-- Knowledge-based filters to identify catalytic sites and other functional regions
+- Knowledge-based filters to identify pockets
 - Ability to customize prediction parameters for different protein types
 - Output in standard PDB format with visualization support for PyMOL and UCSF Chimera
 - Automatic handling of both PDB and ENT file formats